May 25, 2021

 You provide mental health resources and benefits, but how do you know your employees use them and if they are getting better?

-A major roadblock to mental health support in the workplace is a lack of interest in the provided employee assistance programs (EAPs).
-According to Dr. Joe Grasso, PhD, Director of Workforce Mental Health at Lyra, “EAPs are poorly utilized, but HR benefits leaders may not necessarily understand why.”
+A major roadblock to managing employee mental health issues is a lack of interest in the provided employee assistance programs (EAPs).
+According to Joe Grasso, PhD, senior director of workforce mental health at Lyra Health, “EAPs are poorly utilized, but HR benefits leaders may not necessarily understand why.”

 If this is the case at your organization, survey your employees to find out why they aren’t accessing your EAP.
 Possible barriers could include:

-One of the biggest barriers to seeking mental health care, however, is within your control to change: a work culture that stigmatizes mental health challenges.
+One of the biggest barriers to employee mental health, however, is within your control to change: a work culture that stigmatizes mental health challenges.
 If employees feel uncomfortable sharing their mental health struggles, or fear that they’ll be stigmatized or penalized in some way, many who need help won’t seek it.
 How do you create a work culture that welcomes these discussions and supports those who struggle?

 It’s essential that employers take action to address mental health-related stigma head-on.